Tangled hair is never fun, so you can imagine how terrible it can be when a fur-coated cat gets one.

 How to Prevent Cats from Getting Mats in the First Place?

 The best preventive measure for matting is consistent grooming and brushing.
 Here are some extra tips to avoid the problem in the future:

 - Avoid bathing the cats frequently

-- Inspect the fur coat for minor tangle before they develop into something serious
+- Inspect the fur coat for minor tangles before they develop into something serious

 - Apply leave-in cat conditioners to keep the hair slippery and loose

-With that said, you now know how to get mats out of cat hair in an efficient and painless way.
+With that said, you now know how to get mats out of cat hair efficiently and painlessly.
 As you can see, the process is pretty easy and you can pull it off for the most part.

 However, if you find the job tricky or you’ve come across serious tangling, we strongly recommend that you leave the job to a professional groomer, as they know their way around cats’ fur and won’t injure your cat while removing these stubborn mats.